-- 3.1 It is recommended that the Executive: - a) Note the Council's forecast outturn position for 2023/24 as summarised in Section 4, alongside the further analysis, risks and other considerations as set out in Section 5 to Section 7 of the report. - b) Note the assessment of the current deliverability of the 2023/24 savings proposals in Appendix A. - c) Approve the inclusion of £482k from the Climate Reserve to support the development and operation of climate change projects and initiatives as set out in paragraph 5.49. - d) Approve an increase in the gross budget of £4.931m to provide support for families and individuals in specific financial hardship to be funded from the Household Support Fund 4 grant of £4.931m as reported to Executive in April.
-See paragraph 5.69.
+- 3.1 It is recommended that the Executive: - a) Note the Council's forecast outturn position for 2023/24 as summarised in Section 4, alongside the further analysis, risks and other considerations as set out in Section 5 to Section 7 of the report. - b) Note the assessment of the current deliverability of the 2023/24 savings proposals in Appendix A. - c) Approve an increase in the gross budget of £984k to support the delivery of the government's wider commitment to level up all parts of the UK to be funded from the UK Shared Prosperity Fund (UKSPF) grant of £984k as set out in paragraph 5.69. - d) Approve an increase in the gross budget of £1.919m to provide additional support to adult social care, to be funded from the Market Sustainability and Improvement Fund as set out in paragraph 5.70.

-- 3.2 Reason for Recommendations to note the forecast financial position for 2023/24 as at Period 2 and consider the impact on this year and future years budgets. - 3.3 Alternative Options Considered: The report focuses on the forecast revenue outturn against budget for 2023/24 and makes recommendations for the Executive to note the current budgetary position as such there are no specific choices within the report.
+- 3.2 Reason for Recommendations to note the forecast financial position for 2023/24 as at Period 3 and consider the impact on this year and future years budgets. - 3.3 Alternative Options Considered: The report focuses on the forecast revenue outturn against budget for 2023/24 and makes recommendations for the Executive to note the current budgetary position as such there are no specific choices within the report.